Syncano/syncano-node/docs/cookbook/web/solutions/two-factor-auth.md

 ### Problem to solve

-You have an online platform where you want to have registered users have the option of using two factor authentication to login.
+You have an online platform where you want the registered users have an option of using two factor authentication to login.

 ### Solution